 - DC current is widely used in small electronic devices and gadgets

-- DC current is not good for long-distance transmission but storage of dc current is easy in form of Battery.
+- DC current is not suitable for long-distance transmission but storage of dc current is easy in the form of Battery.

-- DC power is used in Cell phones, laptops, radio and other electronic gadgets
+- DC power is used in Cell phones, laptops, radios, and other electronic gadgets

 - DC Current are used in flashlights